SuPythony/SuPythony/README.md

 - I'm passionate about mathematics and computer science - both in theory and practice
 - I'm a fan of board games (and yes, video games too - especially strategy and puzzle)
 - I'm a bookworm
-- I enjoy playing the guitar
+- I enjoy playing the guitar, and listening to rock, classical music and opera.

 ---